 And while their claims may state otherwise, there are stark differences between the two.
 While both tools use email as the primary channel to engage with your audience, email service providers track only the actions taken by recipients of your email blasts.
 Marketing automation software, on the other hand, monitors every digital interaction a lead has with your business.
 It also compiles all that data into an activity history that gives a 360-degree view of your leads and their digital breadcrumbs.

 If you’re thinking in terms of inbound and outbound marketing, an email marketing system is outbound only.
 A marketing automation platform, on the other hand, will help you create and manage search-optimized landing pages and blog posts, social media marketing, and integrate them all into your outbound programs.
-It will also make it easy to build frictionless forms, so those inbound prospects easily engage and receive your content marketing assets.
+An automation platform will also make it easy to build frictionless forms, so those inbound prospects easily engage and receive your content marketing assets.

 To break it down further, here are five key differences between email marketing and marketing automation for your consideration: